Facts: intimidate police officer in execution of their duty

-Whilst in police custody, the Plaintiff was not provided with a support person, despite being a Juvenile.
+Whilst in police custody, police did not provide the Plaintiff with a support person, despite being a Juvenile.

 After spending two months in custody, and one-month in home detention, the charge (intimidate police officer in execution of their duty, s 60(1) Crimes Act 1900) against the Plaintiff was withdrawn and dismissed.

-The Plaintiff was distressed and humiliated by being unlawfully arrested and falsely imprisoned for a lengthy period.
-Further, the prosecution was initiated and maintained despite a clear lack of evidence to support the charge.
+The Plaintiff was distressed and humiliated from the unlawful arrest and falsely imprisonment for a lengthy period.
+Further, police initiated and maintained the prosecution despite a clear lack of evidence to support the charge.

 Outcome: False imprisonment, assault, battery and malicious prosecution